neumino/neumino.github.io/movies.md

-### Offering to the Storm
+### Legacy of Lies
-*Released on 2020-07-24, vote average 6.3*
+*Released on 2020-08-06, vote average 5.7*

-Inspector Amaia Salazar confronts the origins of her nightmares as she unfolds the darkest secrets of the Baztan valley.
-Part 3 in the Baztan Trilogy.
+An ex-MI6 agent is thrown back into the world of espionage and high stakes to uncover the shocking truth about operations conducted by unknown secret services.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/btpK02HkGps?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Oip39g3bWrA?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>